Derek Fisher

 Derek Lamar Fisher (born August 9, 1974) is an American professional basketball coach and former player.
-Fisher played professionally in the National Basketball Association (NBA) for 18 seasons, spending the majority of his career with the Los Angeles Lakers, with whom he won five NBA championships.
+He played professionally in the National Basketball Association (NBA) for 18 seasons, spending the majority of his career with the Los Angeles Lakers, with whom Fisher won five NBA championships.
 He also played for the Golden State Warriors, Utah Jazz, Oklahoma City Thunder, and Dallas Mavericks.
-He has also served as president of the National Basketball Players Association (NBPA).
+Fisher has also served as president of the National Basketball Players Association (NBPA).

 Fisher played college basketball for the Arkansas–Little Rock Trojans, earning the Sun Belt Conference Player of the Year in 1996.
 Selected by the Lakers with the 24th pick in the 1996 NBA draft, he spent his first eight seasons with the franchise, winning three consecutive league championships (2000–2002) with teammates Kobe Bryant and Shaquille O'Neal and coach Phil Jackson.
-After the 2003–04 NBA season, he signed as a free agent with the Golden State Warriors, later being traded to the Utah Jazz, whom he helped lead to the Western Conference finals.
-Due to his daughter's health, he asked to be released from his contract in 2007.
+After the 2003–04 NBA season, Fisher signed as a free agent with the Golden State Warriors, later being traded to the Utah Jazz, whom he helped lead to the Western Conference finals.
+Due to his daughter's health, Fisher asked to be released from his contract in 2007.
 He rejoined the Lakers and won two more NBA titles with Bryant and Jackson.

-In 2012, he was traded to the Houston Rockets, where he bought out his contract and was waived at his request.
-He then joined the Oklahoma City Thunder for the remainder of the season, playing for the 2012 NBA championship in his eighth Finals appearance.
-After signing with the 2012–13 Dallas Mavericks he played only nine games before being injured and asking to be released from his contract.
-He later rejoined the Oklahoma City Thunder for another late-season push.
+In 2012, Fisher was traded to the Houston Rockets, where he bought out his contract and was waived at his request.
+Fisher then joined the Oklahoma City Thunder for the rest of the season, playing for the 2012 NBA championship in his eighth Finals appearance.
+After signing with the 2012–13 Dallas Mavericks Fisher played only nine games before being injured and asking to be released from his contract.
+Fisher later rejoined the Oklahoma City Thunder for another late-season push.
 He re-signed with them in the off-season and played in a team-high 81 regular-season games for the team in 2013–14.
-The following season, he was hired as the head coach of the New York Knicks by Jackson, who had become the team's president.
-He was fired in 2016, and has since been featured as a broadcast television analyst on Turner Sports' NBA programming.
-Fisher also joined Spectrum SportsNet for the 2016–17 NBA season to work as an in-studio analyst for the Los Angeles Lakers.
+The following season, Fisher was hired as the head coach of the New York Knicks by Jackson, who had become the team's president.
+Fisher was fired in 2016 and has since been featured as a broadcast television analyst on Turner Sports' NBA programming.
+He also joined Spectrum SportsNet for the 2016–17 NBA season to work as an in-studio analyst for the Los Angeles Lakers.
 On January 19, 2017, Fisher was announced as one of the analysts for Turner Sports' new Players Only programming slate.
 He was the head coach of the Los Angeles Sparks of the Women's National Basketball Association (WNBA) from 2019 to 2022.

-Fisher was the all-time NBA record holder in playoff games played until he was passed by LeBron James in 2020.
+At the time of his retirement, Fisher was first in career postseason games played, with 259, before being passed by LeBron James in Game 5 of the 2020 NBA Finals.

 Early life

-Derek Fisher was born in Little Rock, Arkansas.
-He attended Parkview Arts and Science Magnet High School in Little Rock, where he was a letterman in basketball.
+Derek Lamar Fisher was born on August 9, 1974, in Little Rock, Arkansas.
+He attended Parkview Arts and Science Magnet High School in Little Rock off John Barrow Road, where he was a letterman in basketball.